All Episodes

 By the way, I have a revision, ladies and gentlemen.

-And Bob Tyrell makes this point.
+And Bob Tyrrell makes this point.

-He's got his book out called a Clinton Crack Up.
+He's got his book out called A Clinton Crackup.

 And his theory is that Hillary Clinton represents the last gasp of the 60s radicals to have their vision of the future back in the 60s in the White House.